rrmistry/alpine-qemu/README.md

-# alpine-qemu
+# linux-qemu
-Create an Alpine QEMU VM anywhere!
+Create an Linux QEMU VM anywhere!

+This [ReadMe.md](src/os/alpine/ReadMe.md) provides a comprehensive overview of the files and their usage for setting up an Alpine Linux VM with QEMU.